taniakoh/code-switching-agent/README.md

   </a>

 ## Overview
 This repo features a data translation pipeline adapted from SwitchLingua.
 The original use was intended for converting hypotheses from the XNLI dataset into intra-sential code-switched versions for NLI.
+This repo includes an example of the setup and outputs for 1000 Annotated Sentence Pairs for Intra-Sential Code-Switching Each: English-Spanish(es), English-Vietnamese(vi), English-Mandarin(zh)

 ## Dataset Structure
 #### TSV